fujix-io/fujix-cli/README.md

 Used for generating bindings code by credentials from fujix-credentials.json (also install required packages)

 ### flags:
-  - `--language/-l <typescript|javascript>` - used for selecting language of generated code
+  - `--language/-l <typescript|javascript>` - used for selecting a language of initiated project
+  - `-o/--out` - used for specifying generated folder name
+  - `-u/--url` - used for providing endpoint url
+  - `-t/--token` - used for providing endpoint token
   - `-v/--version` - used for displaying package version
-  - `-v` - used for displaying package version
   - `-h/--help` - used for displaying list of commands